TanayRD/Recursive-Descent-Parser/README.md

 # Recursive-Descent-Parser
-Simple implementation of recursive descent parser  with backtracking working for all non-recursive grammar
+Simple implementation of recursive descent parser  with backtracking working for all non-recursive grammar.